biicode/docs/advanced-features.rst

 You could be sure to keep a specified policies for all the new hives.
 It is possible!

-In your Biicode workspace, at folder bii, you have another policy file named default_policies.bii.
+In your biicode workspace, inside the ``bii`` folde, you will find another policy file named ``default_policies.bii``.
 The changes that you make here will be copied to all new hives and not old hives.